Nakadia: Early life and career

 After one year of practice, Nakadia began her career as disc jockey in 2003.
 Already by 2005, Nakadia toured over 100 gigs around the world, from São Paulo, Brazil - where she performed at Club Manga Rosa - across all of Europe, all the way to Hong Kong and Seoul.
-During the first 17 years of her career, Nakadia performed over 1600 times across 76 countries at prestigious clubs such as Ushuaia Ibiza, Amnesia Ibiza, D'Edge Sao Paulo, Cafe D'Anvers in Antwerp Belgium, Watergate, Sisyphos and Tresor in Berlin Germany, De Marktkantine and Westerunie in Amsterdam Netherlands- just to name a few.
-She also was booked to major festivals such as Loveparade Tomorrowland, Sonne Mond und Sterne, Parookaville, Epizode Festival or Rainbow Serpent in Australia.
+During the first 17 years of her career, Nakadia performed over 1600 times across 76 countries at prestigious clubs such as Ushuaïa Ibiza, Amnesia Ibiza, Stereo Montreal D'Edge São Paulo, Cafe D'Anvers in Antwerp Belgium, Watergate, Sisyphos and Tresor in Berlin Germany, De Marktkantine and Westerunie in Amsterdam Netherlands- just to name a few.
+She also was booked to major festivals such as Loveparade Tomorrowland Festival, SonneMondSterne und Sterne, Parookaville, Epizode Festival or Rainbow Serpent in Australia.

 As producer Nakadia is famous for her percussive grooves and powerful beats, with releases on Labels such as Carl Cox's Intec, Filth on Acid, Set About or Codex.